jairoxyz/script.module.cloudscraper/README.md

 ```

-To retrieve and use CF cookies in requests
+To retrieve and use CF cookies in requests:
 ```
 from cloudscraper2 import CloudScraper scraper = CloudScraper.create_scraper()